MariusCautun/Milky_Way_mass_profile/README.md

 A python code to:

 i) calculate the contraction of the dark matter (DM) halo induced by the condensation of baryons at the centre of Milky Way mass haloes.
-These is based on studying state-of-the-art hydrodynamical simulations such as [EAGLE](https://ui.adsabs.harvard.edu/abs/2015MNRAS.446..521S/abstract), [Apostle](https://ui.adsabs.harvard.edu/abs/2016MNRAS.457.1931S/abstract) and [Auriga](https://ui.adsabs.harvard.edu/abs/2017MNRAS.467..179G/abstract).
+These results are based on studying state-of-the-art hydrodynamical simulations such as [EAGLE](https://ui.adsabs.harvard.edu/abs/2015MNRAS.446..521S/abstract), [Apostle](https://ui.adsabs.harvard.edu/abs/2016MNRAS.457.1931S/abstract) and [Auriga](https://ui.adsabs.harvard.edu/abs/2017MNRAS.467..179G/abstract).

-ii) implement the Milky Way mass profile into [galpy](https://docs.galpy.org/en/v1.5.0/), where it can be used to calculate various Galactic dynamics.
+ii) implement the Milky Way mass profile into [galpy](https://docs.galpy.org/en/v1.5.0/), where it can be used to perform various Galactic dynamic calculations.
 The mass profile corresponds to the best fitting model given the [Eilers et al (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...871..120E/abstract) Gaia DR2 rotation curve and the [Callingham et al (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.484.5453C/abstract) total mass measurement of our galaxy.

 The code included here is based on the results and the best fitting Milky Way model that have been presented in [Cautun et al (2020)](https://arxiv.org/abs/1911.04557).